SimretAbebe/to_do_list/README.md

 # A To do list Application with python

-# Allows you to add task , view tasks that are complete or incompelete and also view task that are compelte or incompelete.
+# Allows you to add task , view tasks that are complete or incompelete .

 # And compelete tasks.